david-maw/DivisiBill/web/divisibill/meallistglossary.md

     - Select None, Select All and Invert Selection allowing manipulation of the list of selected bills.
 Note that Select All actually selects all except the current bill.

+## Selected Count

+This tells you the page is in multiple item selection mode (press the Selection Mode icon to toggle this mode) and how many items are currently selected.

+## Total Count

+This tells you how many bills there are in the current list.

 ## Filter Indicator

-This tells you whether "Show Bills" or "Show Venues" are currently selected, this is also indicated by the Location icon (see [Location](#location)).
+This tells you whether "Show Bills" or "Show Venues" are currently selected, change this by tapping the [ellipsis](#ellipsis) and selecting Show Bills or Show Venues.

 ## Selected